chhantyal/PrayForNepal/README.md

 # Nepal Earthquake Relief Funds 2015

-On 25 April, 2015 7.9 magnitude earthquate struck Nepal which claimed thousands of lives, damaged houses, ruined infrastrucutres and devastated the entire country.
+On 25 April, 2015 7.9 magnitude earthquate struck Nepal which claimed thousands of lives.

 **Nepal needs your help!**

-This is list of reliable organizations where you can donate & **be assured that your donations will reach victims**.
+If you are outside Nepal and want to help save further lives and rebuild, this is list of reliable organizations where you can donate & **be assured that your donations will reach victims**.

 List of reliable organizations
 ------------------------------